aalmazanarbs/simple-docker-belk/README.md

 # BELK stack example with Docker

 BELK stack in docker to read logs from log directory with Filebeat, parse in Logstash, store in Elasticsearch and display in Kibana.
-Logs are from 12/Dec/2017 to 18/Dec/2017 (take a look on that to search in Kibana).
+Logs are from 10/Sep/2018 to 16/Sep/2018 (take a look on that to search in Kibana).

-The containers are shipped with X-Pack installed.

 In some cases, it is need to set up the vm.max_map_count=262144 for Elasticsearch.

-The example data are from the month of September 2017.
+The example data are from the month of September 2018.
 The logs will be read from the ./logs/ directory.

 If you need Filebeta dashboards in Kibana switch to [filebeat_dashboards branch](https://github.com/aalmazanarbs/simple-docker-belk/tree/filebeat_dashboards)

-Tested on docker 17.09.1-ce.
+Tested on docker 18.06.1-ce.

 ## Build and start environment